Psychic Wholeness

 Dig deeper with Sebastian →

-experience shows that individual mandalas are symbols of order, and that they occur in patients principally during times of psychic disorientation or re-orientation.
-When people spontaneously draw or dream about mandalas, this suggests to the therapist that there is a psychological crisis in consciousness.
+individual mandalas are symbols of order, and that they occur in patients principally during times of psychic disorientation or re-orientation… The appearance of self symbols means that the psyche needs to be unified.

 Stein, Murray, Jung’s Map of the Soul: An Introduction, 1998supporting